 Eclipses in Sacred Geometry

-Given the profound impact eclipses have on those who witness them, it’s no surprise eclipse mathematics have show up in our sacred geometry, the mystical mathematics of the cosmic pattern.
+Given the profound impact, eclipses have on those who witness them, it’s no surprise eclipse mathematics have shown up in our sacred geometry, the mystical mathematics of the cosmic pattern.

 The 19-year Saros cycle represents what mathematicians call a “centered hexagonal number” – that’s a hexagon created by a row of 3 dots, then 4, 5, 4, and 3 again.